dtaht/blog-cerowrt/content/post/make-wifi-fast.md

 The return on the investment is very hard to quantify, but also extremely high.
 Even the lost human time due to bufferbloat is many times the hours spent in engineering; a simple estimate for one second of work time lost per day for one billion users results in 100 person work years (40 hours/week) lost per day.
 ```

 I'm glad we've finally got [a piece of the project](/tags/wifi) off the ground.
-Since
-we started writing that document, over 3 billion wifi devices shipped,
+Since we started writing that document, over 3 billion wifi devices shipped,
 all with a stack that could have been made much better.

+What I've been doing with [this blog](/post/) is trying to break out
+the individual problems, help solve what I can, and describe how much more
+could be done to make wifi better, so that more people, and companies,
+can pitch in.